-Currently, four contact hours in ethics are required by the State of Oregon each two-year renewal period.
+Currently, four contact hours in ethics, boundaries and/or communication are required by the State of Oregon each two-year renewal period.
 If you choose to maintain certification with or membership in an organization that requires ethics classes, these can also be used towards your continuing education hours for Oregon as long as they also meet Oregon criteria.
 Robert Bike, OMTA's former president, is now teaching a four-hour ethics class nearly every month at Lane Community College in downtown Eugene.
 See his website for details.

 Why is continuing education so expensive?

 Not all CE classes have to be expensive to be of quality.
 Oregon recognizes that many LMTs cannot afford several hundred dollars each renewal period for continuing education and offers a variety of flexible options that you can utilize to fulfill your requirements.
-Furthermore, you can still get contact hours at reasonable prices (including FREE) if you know where to look and what to do.
-OBMT board meetings provide you with up-to-date information on what is occurring with state regulation, are free to attend, provide you with one contact hour of CE and are held approximately every other month in Salem, with 1 or 2 traveling meetings a year to outlying areas of the state (for specific details, visit www.oregon.gov/obmt) If you are in an area where OMTA has an area representative, members can attend a 2 CE hour meeting for free as often as on a monthly basis.
+Furthermore, you can still get contact hours at reasonable prices if you know where to look and what to do.
+OBMT board meetings provide you with up-to-date information on what is occurring with state regulation, are free to attend, provide you with one contact hour of CE and are held approximately every other month in Salem, with one or two traveling meetings a year to outlying areas of the state (for specific details, visit www.oregon.gov/obmt) If you are in an area where OMTA has an area representative, members can attend a 2 CE hour meeting for $5 as often as on a monthly basis.
 If you aren't in an area with an active OMTA area representative, we'd love to have you volunteer, or you could even form a small local group on your own, meeting monthly for an hour, and rotating who is the "teacher" for the session.